 Furthermore, realtors are highly connected individuals.
 According to the National Association of REALTORS, 91% of realtors use social media to promote their business, 10% have a blog and 62% have a personal website.
 As digital natives, it makes sense to employ tools such as smart documents to their day to day.

 Imagine a situation where an estate agent has found a tenant to rent a flat.
 Rather than wasting time travelling to and from the office to draft up a contract for a prospective rental agreement, using smart document management they could access an automated contract with all the correct information.
-Using their mobile device, they could close the deal there and then by filling out editable fields with the client and finalising the contract through secure eSignature functions.
+Using their mobile device, they could close the deal there and then by filling out editable fields with the client and finalizing the contract through secure eSignature functions.
 With email signature management software, all communications with clients will always be on-brand and pull through any vital legal information.
-Saving time on commuting and paperwork, these tools for real estate agent free up time to head straight to another property viewing, maximising sales opportunities.
+Saving time on commuting and paperwork, these tools for real estate agent free up time to head straight to another property viewing, maximizing sales opportunities.

 A similar process extends to property sales.
 The time that it takes solicitors, surveyors, buyers and third parties to handle various contracts is a lengthy and time consuming process, which in an aggressive market can lose the sale altogether.
 Contract negotiation can be sped up with intelligent documents allowing for easier sharing and collaboration between all parties – no matter where they are.
 If a seller is not based in the same country or an individual is unable to communicate during office hours, they can simply log on to a mobile device to review and approve changes at any time, from any location.